WVURAIL/dspira/.github/ARCHIVE_RETIREMENT.md

 ## Before any future deletion

 Keep a downloaded copy of the recovery release outside GitHub.
-Recheck release asset hashes and the latest DSPIRA, lab, and preview deployments.
+Recheck release asset hashes and the latest DSPIRA and lab deployments.
 Verify old HTML addresses and representative PDF/data downloads after disabling each retired repository's Pages deployment.
 Search active workflow files for old repository checkouts.
 Check for any new refs or changes since the snapshot.